Multiresonator quantum memory with atomic ensembles: Physical model and basic equations

-As can be seen from Fig. \ref{Output_field-GA1}, an increase in interaction with atoms $\Gamma_{\Sigma}$ leads to a weakening of the reflection of the signal within the spectrum of mini-resonators, which is manifested in a deepening of the minimum of the function $|U(\omega)|^2$.
-It is also noteworthy that, in contrast to the weak interaction of atoms with mini-resonators, there is no longer a jump in the decrease in signal reflection when going beyond the spectrum of mini-resonators.
-The presented graphs of the Figs. \ref{Output_field-2-10}-\ref{Output_field-GA1} allow us to conclude that the strengthening of the interaction of mini-resonators with atomic ensembles leads to an improvement in the spectral properties of QM.
-It is also seen that the rectangular nature of the frequency distribution of mini-resonators ${G}_{r,1}(\Delta_m/\delta_{in})$ leads to a quadratic dependence on the behavior of the spectral efficiency.
-In this connection, an even greater increase in the working spectral width of QM requires the introduction of a frequency dependence of the interaction constant ($g_m$) of mini-resonators with a common resonator, which be a subject of further studies.
+As can be seen in Fig. \ref{Output_field-6-7} (b), an increase in interaction with atoms $\Gamma_{\Sigma}$ leads to a weakening of the reflection of the signal within the spectrum of miniresonators, which is manifested in a deepening of the minimum of the function $|U(\omega)|^2$.
+It is also noteworthy that, in contrast to the weak interaction of atoms with miniresonators, there is no longer a jump in the decrease in signal reflection when going beyond the spectrum of miniresonators.
+The graphs presented in the Figs. \ref{Output_field-4-5} (a),(b) and Figs. \ref{Output_field-6-7} (a),(b) allow us to conclude that the strengthening of the interaction of miniresonators with atomic ensembles leads to an improvement in the spectral properties of QM.
+It is also seen that the rectangular nature of the frequency distribution of miniresonators ${G}_{r,1}(\Delta_m/\delta_{in})$ leads to a quadratic dependence on the behavior of the spectral efficiency.
+In this connection, an even greater increase in the working spectral width of QM requires the introduction of a frequency dependence of the interaction constant ($g_m$) of miniresonators with a common resonator, which be a subject of further studies.

-Until now we have been interested in the joint manifestations of mini-resonators with atoms in the absorption of a signal pulse by a QM cell.
-However, the implementation of long-lived QM involves timely and highly efficient transfer of a signal pulse to atomic ensembles from mini-resonators.
-To clarify this process it is necessary to consider its spectral and temporal behavior in more detail, taking into account that the system of mini-resonators is phased over time $\tau=2\pi/\Delta\gg\delta t_s\sim \delta\omega_s^{-1}$, which can change its interaction with the common resonator.
+Until now we have been interested in the joint manifestations of miniresonators with atoms in the absorption of a signal pulse by a QM cell.
+However, the implementation of long-lived QM involves timely and highly efficient transfer of a signal pulse to atomic ensembles from miniresonators.
+To clarify this process it is necessary to consider its spectral and temporal behavior in more detail, taking into account that the system of miniresonators is phased over time $\tau=2\pi/\Delta\gg\delta t_s\sim \delta\omega_s^{-1}$, which can change its interaction with the common resonator.